Gluten-Free Financiers Recipe

 Storing

-Store financiers in an air-tight container at room temperature for up to 3 days or you can store them in the fridge for up to 5 days.
-Also, you can freeze them in an airtight container or freezer bag for up to 3 months.
-To reheat frozen financiers, microwave for about 20 seconds or bake for 5-10 minutes in a medium oven (350°).
+You can freeze them in an airtight container or freezer bag for up to 3 months.
+To reheat frozen financiers, microwave for about 20 seconds or bake for 5-10 minutes in a medium oven at 350°F (180°C).

 Ingredients